-The Riverview Skatepark and Youth Centre is a wonderful place for all ages.
+The Riverview Indoor Skatepark is a wonderful place for all ages.
 There are skate times for those under age 11 and designated teen times.
-A drop in session is $4 to $6, with helmet rentals available for $4.
+Helmet rentals available!

 Stretch your creative side at these local spots:

-The Clayspace is open at 15 Milner Road, with drop in sessions, classes, and a retail gallery.
+The Clayspace often holds drop in sessions, kid-friendly classes, and a retail gallery.

-DIY Studio is another great paint-your-own pottery option for family fun.
+DIY Studio is a great paint-your-own pottery option for family fun, located on Mountain Road.

 Love to play games?

-Room Escape Atlantic recommended ages 10 and up.
+Room Escape Atlantic is recommended ages 8 and up.